 25 JUNE 2006.
 Stuttgart.
 David Beckham defies illness to put England into the last-eight of the World Cup with a free kick from thirty yards against Ecuador.
 England were into their third quarter-final in as many major tournaments.
 Things looked promising.
-A side full of superstars went out that day: Beckham was joined by the likes of Ferdinand, Terry, Ashley Cole, Lampard and Gerrard all coming into the best years of their careers.
+A side full of superstars went out that day: Beckham was joined by the likes of Ferdinand, Terry, Ashley Cole, Lampard and Rooney all coming into the best years of their careers.

 That Sunday night remains the last time that the England men’s international team have won a knock-out match at a major tournament.

 Supporting England is pain.
 There’s no two ways about it.
 20-somethings have seen only a handful of moments which can be said to inspire pride in England.
 When the highest heights we’ve seen is a scrappy 1-0 victory against Ecuador, you know something there is a problem.
 The lack of joy since 2006 has turned to apathy that now runs deep.